Higher Koszul duality and $n$-affineness: Main setup

 This issue persists in the categorified setting.
-This means that \cref{def:1affine} has to be interpreted as a ``strong'' notion of $1$-affineness, as is a direct categorification of Gaitsgory's weak 0-affineness.
+This means that \cref{def:1affine} has to be interpreted as a ``strong'' notion of $1$-affineness, as is a direct categorification of Gaitsgory's notion of $0$-affineness.
 By the same token, we could define \textit{almost} $1$-affineness by requiring the mere monadicity of the global sections functor.
 These two notions are, in general, genuinely different.
 However, as we shall explain in \cref{porism:conservativity} below, for Betti stacks the situation is simpler, as almost $1$-affineness implies $1$-affineness.
 This will entail a significant simplification of some of our arguments. \end{remark} We now present the general definition of $n$-affineness for arbitrary $n$.
-First, using \cref{fact:presentable_n_fold_modules}, for any $n\geqslant 0$ we can construct a functor sending an affine scheme $\Spec(R)$ to its $(n+1)$-category of $n$-fold $R$-modules (or equivalently of $R$-linear presentable $n$-categories, when $n\geqslant1$). \begin{defn}[{\cite[Definition $14.2.4$]{stefanichthesis}}] Let $\scrX$ be a prestack defined over a commutative ring spectrum $\Bbbk$, and let $n\geqslant1$ be an integer.
-The \textit{$(n+1)$-category $(n+1)\ShvCattwo^n(\scrX)$ of quasi-coherent sheaves of ($\Bbbk$-linear presentable) $n$-categories} over $\scrX$ is defined as the right Kan extension of the functor $(n+1)\Modtwo^{n}_{(-)}$ along the inclusion $\mathrm{Aff}^{\op}_{\Bbbk}\subseteq\PSt_{\Bbbk}^{\op}.$ \end{defn} This means that $(n+1)\ShvCattwo^n(\scrX)$ is the limit computed inside $\LinkPrLUtwo[n+1]$ In particular, \cref{def:nqcoh} agrees with \cref{constr:1affine} when $n=1$.
+For any $n\geqslant 0$, we can construct a functor sending an affine scheme $\Spec(R)$ to its $(n+1)$-category of $n$-fold $R$-modules.
+When $n\geqslant1$, this is another name for the $(n+1)$-category of $R$-linear presentable $n$-categories of \cref{fact:presentable_n_fold_modules}. \begin{defn}[{\cite[Definition $14.2.4$]{stefanichthesis}}] Let $\scrX$ be a prestack defined over a commutative ring spectrum $\Bbbk$, and let $n\geqslant1$ be an integer.
+The \textit{$(n+1)$-category $(n+1)\ShvCattwo^n(\scrX)$ of quasi-coherent sheaves of ($\Bbbk$-linear presentable) $n$-categories} over $\scrX$ is defined as the right Kan extension of the functor $(n+1)\Modtwo^{n}_{(-)}$ along the inclusion $\mathrm{Aff}^{\op}_{\Bbbk}\subseteq\PSt_{\Bbbk}^{\op}.$ \end{defn} This means that $(n+1)\ShvCattwo^n(\scrX)$ is the limit computed inside $\LinkPrLUtwo[n+1]$ In particular, \cref{def:nqcoh} agrees with \cref{constr:1affine} when $n=1$. \begin{notation} Let $\scrX$ be any stack over $\Bbbk$.
+In order to streamline our exposition, in the following it will be convenient to make sense of the notation $(n+1)\ShvCattwo^n(\scrX)$ also for $n=0$.
+In this case, it will be understood as $\QCoh(\scrX)$. \end{notation} Just like for the case $n=1$, we have a naturally defined global sections $(n+1)$-functor which for any quasi-coherent sheaf of $n$-categories $n\bm{\scrF}$ over $\scrX$ computes the limit over all local sections inside $(n+1)\LinkPrLUtwo[n]$. \begin{defn} Let $\scrX$ be a prestack, and let $n\geqslant1$ be an integer.
+We say that $\scrX$ is \textit{$n$-affine} if the global sections $(n+1)$-functor is a monadic morphism in the $(\infinity,2)$-category $(n+2)\LinkPrLUtwo[n+1]$ of $\Bbbk$-linear presentable $(n+1)$-categories. \end{defn} \begin{remark} For $n\geqslant2$, the right Kan extension defining the $(n+1)$-category of quasi-coherent sheaves of $n$-categories in \cref{def:nqcoh} is also a \textit{left} Kan extension.
+More generally: let $f\colon\scrX\to\scrY$ be a morphism of prestacks over a commutative ring spectrum $\Bbbk$, and let $n\geqslant2$ be an integer.
+Then the pullback functor $f^*\colon\ShvCat^n(\scrY)\to\ShvCat^n(\scrX)$ is part of an ambidextrous adjunction (\cite[Corollary $14.2.10$]{stefanichthesis}).
+In particular, \cite[Theorem $5.5.14$]{stefanich2020presentable} implies that the limit inside $(n+2)\LinkPrLUtwo[n+1]$ along the pullback $(n+1)$-functors corresponds to the colimit inside $(n+2)\LinkPrLUtwo[n+1]$ along the colimit-preserving pushforward $(n+1)$-functors.
+This also holds for $n=1$ if the morphism $f$ is assumed to be affine schematic.